lolimay/Pro-Git-Reading-Notes/docs/2-Git-Basics.md

 git add <filename> # *add file contents to the index git add -A # add all modified and untracked files to the index
 ````
-\* The index is a binary file (generally kept in `.git/index`) containing a sorted list of path names, each with permissions and the SHA1 of a blob object; `git ls-files` can show you the contents of the index.
+**Note:** The index is a binary file (generally kept in `.git/index`) containing a sorted list of path names, each with permissions and the SHA1 of a blob object; `git ls-files` can show you the contents of the index.
 Please note that words index, stage, and cache are the same thing in Git: they are used interchangeably.

 ### ignoring files
 `.gitignore` ignore specific files that git will not try to track them.